lambdanil/ast-dev/README.md

 * When running ast without arguments - IndexError: list index out of range
 * Running ast without root permissions shows permission denied errors instead of an error message
 * GDM and LightDM may not work
+* Swap partition doesn't work, it's recommended to use a swapfile or zram instead
+* Remount error message on boot and shutdown
 * Docker has issues with permissions, to fix run
 ```
 sudo chmod 666 /var/run/docker.sock
 ```

 * If you run into any issues, report them on [the issues page](https://github.com/CuBeRJAN/astOS/issues)

 # Contributing